* NOTE: This blog has been updated to reflect new laws going into effect in 2021.

-The Golden State began leading the way in workplace anti-harassment training in 2004, establishing Assembly Bill (AB) 1825, which requires supervisors to learn about the subject.
-Covered under the California Department of Fair Employment and Housing (DFEH), AB 1825 states that employers must “take reasonable steps to prevent and correct wrongful behavior in the workplace.”
-In 2018, in the wake of the #MeToo movement, California took things a step further, enacting Senate Bill (SB) 1343, an amendment that makes several significant adjustments to the training requirements.Read More
+The Golden State began leading the way in workplace anti-harassment training in 2004, establishing a bill that required supervisors to learn about the subject.
+Covered under the California Department of Fair Employment and Housing (DFEH), Assembly Bill 1825 stated that employers must “take reasonable steps to prevent and correct wrongful behavior in the workplace.”
+Since then, additional Senate Bills have been signed in an effort to make anti-harassment training more effective, which we will cover below.Read More

 As the year draws to a close, we always like to take a look back on the events and people that made a difference in manufacturing throughout the past 12 months.
 We celebrate successes (Manufacturing Day 2018 was the biggest yet) and look at ways to overcome challenges, whether it’s maintaining growth or competing more effectively overseas.
 We also like to take a look at what interested you, our readers, the most on our blog.Read More